Back in the good old days, you could withdraw your money out at Thailand’s cash machines for free, but sadly, those days are now gone.

 You should look out for similar cards in your country.

-If you’re local banks don’t have this type of no fee travel credit cards, then you could apply for a Transferwise Borderless account.
+If your local banks don’t have this type of no-fee travel credit card, then you could apply for a Transferwise Borderless account.
 Their debit card has zero transaction fees whilst using abroad and automatically converts your money at the real exchange rate.

 Where Can You Use Your Credit Card In Thailand?